Culture

 Yes, I’m lucky to have met and ridden with Hollie on a few occasions.
 She’s a fantastic rider, and a fantastic human being, as well as being an inspiration for other jockeys.
 What she achieved in France is really ground-breaking for us female jockeys: being one of the first females (since Hayley Turner) to take a leading role as a rider in Europe.
 She works very hard and deserves the success she gets.

-Well, I’ve lived in New Zealand for just over four years now actually.
 I did the majority of my apprenticeship ‘down under’, before moving back to Sweden.
 Racing is big in New Zealand, and both the horses and racing hold a very high standard, given it’s such a small country.
 I enjoyed my apprenticeship, and learned so much more then I would’ve done had I just stayed in Europe.
 I’ve also ridden in the UK, USA, UAE, Spain and Saudi Arabia… outside the Scandinavian countries, of course.

 It was great to be back at Gärdet, with 42,000 people cheering you all the way round.
 It’s a special feeling to ride on a racecourse that’s set up in the middle of the city.
-The other courses are permanent, and I’m based at Bro Park, which is outside Stockholm and must be one of the newest racecourses in the world, as it opened in 2016.
+The other courses are permanent, and I’m based at Bro Park, which is outside Stockholm and must be one of the newest racecourses in the world, as it only opened in 2016.

-Racing in Scandinavia is informal… do you think there’s enough glamour?
+Racing in Scandinavia is informal… do you think there’s enough glamour?!

 Well, fashion is important to me… and probably something I spend more money and time on than I should!
-I think racing is fun, in contrary to the trotting that dominates horse sports here.
+I think racing is fun, in contrary to the trotting that dominates equestrian sport here.
 We certainly have more glamour and flair around ‘straight’ racing, but Scandinavian racing is nowhere near as large as meetings such as Royal Ascot, with ITV and international coverage, and 300,000 spectators across the week.

 Extracts of this article have also been published in Nordic Style Magazine.